zwilson14/College-Portfolio/README.md

 # College-Portfolio
-A portfolio I had made in college showing various projects.
+This is a portfolio I made back in college to take with me to interviews for my first job.
 Note - this was never completed since it was done before I had graduated.